Built in ADA Accessibility Features in Databases

 Access the database, enter your search terms and press Enter to conduct the search.
 The resulting references are listed so that the Add to folder option appears after the title of the article it relates to.

 Full text is provided in HTML or PDF or in some cases both formats.
 Use the HTML version when available.
 If only a PDF is provided and you are using JAWS, use Adobe Reader 7.0 to convert the article, but it will not always read in a linear fashion.
-If full text is not provided you can check if the Serials Solutions 360Link! has access to it via another supplier.
+If full text is not provided you can check if the Full Text Finder service has access to it via another supplier.
 Add the references you are interested in to a folder and opt to list them, then if you use links list in JAWS, the email, print and save to disk options are towards the bottom of the list.
 To carry out another search choose the Advanced Search link.

 For keyboard users there are problems navigating an individual record using Internet Explorer, making it difficult to return to your results.
 You are advised to use the links to full text etc provided in the results list or use Firefox instead.